ryandotclair/practical-ai/asa-e.md

 - Long term extended support for Spring workloads deployed on it, across 50 Spring projects, including Spring Boot (for those still on 2.7, we [support](https://spring.io/projects/spring-boot#support) it until August 24th, 2025) in addition to OpenJDK/Tomcat, as well as phone a friend support... said friend is part of the team that maintains Spring.
 - A fully managed API router for advance traffic shaping

-TLDR; You focus on your code, Microsoft manages everything for you, and it's all powered (and supported) by Tanzu at Broadcom (artisit formally known as VMware).
+TLDR; You focus on your code, Microsoft manages everything for you, and it's all powered (and supported) by VMware Tanzu.

 For purpose of this guide, we will assume you've created a RG called `practical-ai`.